bcgov/nr-broker/docs/dev_dto_entities.md

 The path `./ui/service` contains a copy of the back-end project, stripped of all files except the DTOs.

+There is a script `./scripts/copy-dto.sh` that can be used to copy the dto files from the the back-end to the front-end.

 ## References

 DTOs may only import from the following: